CodeWithCristian/stock-analyzer/README.md

 ## Stock Data Outlier Analyzer

 This Python script analyzes stock data in CSV format to identify outliers in price data.
-It utilizes statistical methods and generates reports for further investigation.
+It utilizes methods from the statitiscs module in Python to generate  reports for further investigation.

 **Features:**